kyleko1234/myEasyLedger/rest_api/Documentation/AccountSubtype/Contents/List All AccountSubtypes Belonging to an Organization.md

 Endpoint: `GET /organization/{id}/accountSubtype`

+Authorization: User must belong to the specified organization.

 Returns a list of all undeleted AccountSubtypes belonging to an organization with the specified id, sorted by accountTypeId and then by accountSubtypeName.
 ___
 #### Request Body Parameters